jgregori/Ultra-auto-submission/Readme.md

     >`pip3 install -r requirements.txt`

 5. Create a credentials file named **learn_config.json** in the root folder, with the following structure.
 Do not change the name of this config file.
-You will need to create a new app in the developer portal as well as registering it on the target Learn Ultra instance with an user that has enough priviledges to get assignment and student information.
+You will need to create a new app in the developer portal as well as registering it on the target Learn Ultra instance with an user that has enough priviledges to get assignment and student information.IMPORTANT.Place this file in a folder named credentials.

     >`{`
     >